-Our actions are helping us to achieve our goal.
-Our students take pride in their campus and what it means to be a Raven.
+Our actions are, overall, helping us to achieve our goal.
+Our students seem to take pride in their campus and what it means to be a Raven.
 Through our continued focus on culture and being good stewards, we create a positive professional environment for the kids.
-Our various field trips have caused conversations to start regarding life after high school.
-Several students told their parents they want to go back to visit some of the campuses we went to - they are starting to see themselves there.
-Our enrichment trip was also very successful in helping us to make progress towards our goal as it greatly enhanced our school culture and sense of community.
+Our various field trips have caused conversations regarding life after high school.
+Our enrichment trip was also very successful in helping us to make progress towards our goal as it greatly enhanced school culture and sense of community, while "bringing science life" (4 day science camp in the mountains).
+We did see a dip in overall satisfaction, and so we will continue to work hard to create a positive culture, where students are excited about school.